Hesham Abdul Wahab

+Sayyed Hesham Abdul Wahab (born 14 October 1990) is an Indian music composer, music producer and singer who predominantly works in Malayalam and Telugu cinema.
+He is best known for the compositions of Qadham Badha (2015), Hridayam (2022), Kushi (2023) and Hi Nanna (2023).
+He is the recipient of a Kerala State Film Award, SIIMA Award, and IIFA Award for music direction.

 Early life

-Sayyed Hesham Abdul Wahab was born in Riyadh, the capital city of Saudi Arabia.
-Born in a family of musicians, he took interest in music at a very young age and got professional training in Carnatic and Hindustani classical music.
-He started singing at an early age of 8 and was introduced to Piano when he was 11.
+Sayyed Hesham Abdul Wahab was born in Riyadh, Saudi Arabia.
+Born in a family of musicians.
+His mother tongue is malayalam and nativity from Alappuzha, he took interest in music at a very young age and got professional training in Carnatic and Hindustani classical music.
+He started singing at the early age of 8 and was introduced to piano when he was 11.

+After completing schooling from International Indian School in Riyadh, Wahab went on to complete a diploma in audio engineering and a Bachelor of Arts degree in audio production from SAE Institute with top honors.

 Hesham married Ayshath Safa on 22 January 2018.
-After completing schooling from International Indian School in Riyadh, he went on to complete a diploma in Audio Engineering and a Bachelor of Arts degree in Audio Production from SAE Institute with top honor's.

 Career

 Early career

 Hesham left Saudi Arabia to go to India in 2007 to be part of the music reality show Idea Star Singer which paved the way for his foray into playback singing and later composing.

 Recording career

-Hesham's first recording project was in 2013 with his first single Meri Dua produced by Offline Creations.
+Wahab's first recording project was in 2013 with his first single Meri Dua produced by Offline Creations.
 He got his first major break when Andante Records signed him for their record label.
 His first album Qadam Badha(Step Forward), an amalgamation of Sufi music and World Music produced by eminent Iran born British singer-songwriter Sami Yusuf was released in 2015.